PoisotLab/ms_metaweb_transfer/README.md

 methods that can leverage small amount of data is a serious impediment to our predictive ability globally.

-Here, we present a general method to recommend potential trophic interactions, relying on the transfer learning of network representations, specifically by using similarities of species in a biologically/ecologically relevant proxy space (*e.g.* shared morphology or ancestry).
+Here, we present a general method to infer potential trophic interactions, relying on the transfer learning of network representations, specifically by using similarities of species in a biologically/ecologically relevant proxy space (*e.g.* shared morphology or ancestry).
 Transfer learning is a machine